Jobs in the film industry

 This involves managing budgets, holding meetings with all departments at the planning, execution and post-production stages of filming, and concisely and effectively communicating your vision for the film.

-While a degree in film production will provide you with a deeper understanding of what's involved in making a film, practical experience will help you build a network of contacts in the industry and allow you to develop your filmmaking skills.
+While a qualification in film production will provide you with a deeper understanding of what's involved in making a film, practical experience will help you build a network of contacts in the industry and develop your filmmaking skills.

 Learn more about becoming a film director.